 In connection with the closing of the Validus Acquisition, the Company entered into a reserve development cover whereby the Validus risk-bearing entities agreed to cede to AIG substantially all of their adverse or favorable development on stated reserves at the time of the closing, subject to certain terms and conditions.
 Under the reserve development agreement AIG assumes substantially all of any favorable or adverse development on the stated reserves, on a whole-account basis, and takes into consideration adverse or favorable performance across the Company's reportable segments.
-To the extent the combined performance of acquired reserves for claims and claim expenses is worse than expected on an aggregate basis across reportable segments, the Company is indemnified under the terms of the reserve development agreement and would expect to collect substantially all of the adverse development under the reserve development agreement.
+To the extent the combined performance of acquired reserves for claims and claim expenses is worse than expected on an aggregate basis across reportable segment.
+To the extent the combined performance of acquired to collect substantially all of the adverse development under the reserve development agreement.
+To the extent the combined performance of acquired reserves do not a gagregate basis across reportable segment.
+To the extent the combined performance of acquired reserve development agreement agreement.
 To the extent the combined performance of acquired reserves for claims and claim expenses is better than expected on an aggregate basis across reportable segments, the Company would expect to pay substantially all of the favorable development to AIG under the reserve development agreement.